draga79/NotiMail/README.md

 - **Leverages Multiple Push Providers for Alerts**: Rather than having your device always on alert, NotiMail sends notifications via multiple push providers, ensuring you're promptly informed.

+- **Expanded Notification Capabilities**: Version 0.13 introduces support for Apprise, allowing for an extensive array of notification services through a single interface.

 - **Database Integration**: NotiMail uses an SQLite3 database to store and manage processed email UIDs, preventing repeated processing.

 - **Built for Resilience**: With connectivity hiccups in mind, NotiMail ensures you're always the first to know.

-- **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers - all support authentication, which currently include ntfy, Gotify, and Pushover.
+- **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers - all support authentication, which now includes ntfy, Gotify, Pushover, and a wide range through Apprise.

 ## Benefits 🚀